SiyaKamboj/acoustic-species-inference-conversion/README.md

     - export ORT_LIB_LOCATION=/opt/homebrew/lib
 - cd burn_app
 - cargo run
+    - NOTE: All necessary wrappers/information is called through the main.rs file

 ### Run The Original Code (Python Inference)
 NOTE: You must have access to kastner-ml, which is a remote server.
 Additionally, you must be able to git clone https://github.com/UCSD-E4E/pyha-analyzer-2.0 , which is a beta, minimized inference script with fewer bugs.